Neurontin Capsules is a brand of medicine containing the active ingredient gabapentin.

 Mention of suicide or violence must be taken seriously.

-If you or someone you know is demonstrating these warning signs of suicide while taking Neurontin, contact your doctor or a mental health professional right away.
+If you or someone you know is demonstrating these warning signs and symptoms of suicide while taking Neurontin, contact your doctor or a mental health professional right away.

 Things you must not do